 • Delete any unnecessary files from your desktop.
 You can also arrange them in folders to make the desktop cleaner and free up RAM.

-Also Read: How to Uninstall Programs and Delete Unnecessary Files in Windows 10
+Also Read: So Easy to Do: How to Uninstall Programs and Apps on Windows 10/11?

 Remove Temporary Files